aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/setup.en.md

 +++

-Download this [Cloud Formation Template](/files/hands-on-labs/dynamodb-labs-vpc.yaml) to you local machine.
+Download this [Cloud Formation Template](/files/hands-on-labs/dynamodb-labs-vpc.yaml) to your local machine.

 You'll now create a stack in your AWS environment using this template.
 The deployed stack will contain the following.